nicolashempe/piapproximation/README.md

 # piapproximation
 ## PI approximation using the Monte Carlo method
-Monte Carlo Method for approximation of PI
-Use of tkinter library
+Monte Carlo Method for approximation of PI with use of tkinter library